 The King County Strategic Plan for Road Services

 The King County Strategic Plan for Road Services guides the Road Services Division in maintaining and operating the County’s rural and unincorporated road system.
-The plan prioritizes preserving essential infrastructure, managing service levels based on usage and priority, and planning for long-term needs.
+The plan prioritizes preserving essential infrastructure, managing service levels based on usage and priority considering the severe lack of funding for all needs, and planning for long-term needs.

 The King County Metro Strategic Plan for Public Transportation 2021-2031

-The King County Metro Strategic Plan for Public Transportation 2021–2031 outlines Metro’s goals, priorities, and strategies for delivering and improving public transit services over a tenyear period.
-It identifies service objectives, performance targets, and planned investments to guide decisionmaking and resource allocation for transit operations, facilities, and community connections throughout King County.
+The King County Metro Strategic Plan for Public Transportation 2021–2031 outlines Metro’s goals, priorities, and strategies for delivering and improving public transit services over a ten year period.
+It identifies service objectives, performance targets, and planned investments to guide decision-making and resource allocation for transit operations, facilities, and community connections throughout King County.
+At the level of funding afforded by current revenue streams, the amount of bus-hours and bus-miles per year that can be allocated to low-density rural areas is much lower than the service provided to high density urban areas.

 The King County Metro Long Range Plan – Metro Connects

-The King County Metro Long Range Plan – Metro Connects provides a longterm vision and framework for the future of public transportation in King County.
+The King County Metro Long Range Plan – Metro Connects provides a long-term vision and framework for the future of public transportation in King County.
 It identifies system goals, network concepts, and investment strategies intended to guide transit development over multiple decades to better meet projected demand and support equitable access, sustainability, and regional mobility.
+This plan focuses most of its resources on the urban area of King County, but is a suitable context for consideration of commuter transit services through the rural area that connect isolated outlying cities with the cities in the urban core.

 The King County Metro Service Guidelines

 The King County Metro Service Guidelines establish criteria and standards for planning, evaluating, and adjusting Metro’s transit services.
 They are used to guide decisions about route design, service levels, performance measurement, and resource allocation to ensure consistency, efficiency, and responsiveness to community needs.
+With respect to rural areas, the Guideline state:........KC: please fill this in.

 Existing Transportation Network